 Chat: allows you to text chat with either specific participants or with the entire group in a separate window

-Record: enables/disables the ability to record the meeting (can be disabled in your account).
+Record: enables/disables the ability to record the meeting (this can be set in your account).

 Zoom recordings can be saved to your computer or to the cloud.
-Recordings can be uploaded to CCLE sites regardless of where the recording is stored (your computer or the cloud), though the cloud option offers a simpler workflow.
-See this page for instructions on embedding your Zoom cloud recordings to CCLE.
+Recordings can be uploaded to Bruin Learn sites regardless of where the recording is stored (your computer or the cloud), though the cloud option offers a simpler workflow.
+See below for instructions on how to upload recordings to your course site.